landodotworld/nextstep/README.md

 # About me
-Living on a farm far from the city was challenging in my youth and was life changing during covid.
-We built our family <a href="https://www.instagram.com/epicoshouse/">life project.</a> <br>
+It was challenging to live as a teenager away from the city.
+Today it is a gift to have this farm as our family <a href="https://www.instagram.com/epicoshouse/">life project.</a> <br>
 Be confident!
 Life is easier when one is accepting.

 My niece was born, and my family was reborn.<br>